-Many jurisdictions have in place a number of regulations and requirements for asset managers to develop a robust liquidity management framework for the lifecycle of a fund, including the design phase of the fund, its implementation and its day-to-day operations.
+Many jurisdictions have in place a number of regulations and requirements for asset managers to develop robust liquidity management frameworks, which deal with this issue throughout the lifecycle of a fund, including in the design phase of the fund, its implementation or the day-to-day operation of the fund.

-There are a number of techniques and tools available to assist fund managers address their liquidity needs.
-These include a number of ex ante fund features that are either regulatory requirements or are embedded in the product during the design phase and contribute to a better liquidity risk management.
-Ex post, funds have a number of liquidity management tools at their disposal to aid in the management of liquidity mismatch.
-Many of the tools are designed to either:
+There are a number of techniques and tools available to fund managers to aid in the management of liquidity needs.
+These include a number of ex ante fund features that can either be embedded in the product in the design phase (which can contribute to a better management of liquidity risk) or are part of regulatory requirements: